Product Management Training in 2020: How to Decide

 - Product Management core concepts including key skills, strategies, tactics, and terminology needed to manage any product at any phase of the Product Lifecycle

-- All information necessary to pass the Certification exam
+- All information necessary to pass the Product Management Certification exam

 All training options listed here will prepare you to take and pass the industry-standard Certified Product Manager™ (CPM) exam or Certified Product Marketing Manager™ (CPMM) exam, offered by the Association of International Product Marketing and Management (AIPMM).
 Becoming Certified demonstrates you are committed to the product management discipline, express the dedication to advance in your career, and shows hiring managers you are going beyond just on-the-job work experience to improve your skills.